pradeep3sep/interviewquestion/README Mongodb.md

 <br>

-> ### we can use the expres because in it we can make various type of conditions
+> ### We can use the expres because in it we can make various type of conditions
   ```js
   db.collection_name.find({
       $expr: {